If Hookup Culture Is Empowering, Why Am I Miserable?

 Unfettered from the shackles of morality and abstinence before marriage, my fellow women and I are free to have sex—emotionless, connectionless sex when we're even less likely to orgasm.**

 And yet, I was still miserable—and I wasn't alone.
-In her senior thesis about hookup culture, then-student-now-culture-writer Leah Fessler interviewed 75 students and analyzed more than 300 online surveys from students at Middlebury College, and found that 100 percent of female interviewees and three-fourths of female survey respondents stated a clear preference for committed relationships, and only 8 percent of about 25 female respondents who said they were presently in casual "hookup" relationships reported being "happy" with their circumstance.
+In her senior thesis about hookup culture, then-student-now-culture-writer Leah Fessler interviewed 75 students and analyzed more than 300 online surveys from students at Middlebury College.
+She found that 100 percent of female interviewees and three-fourths of female survey respondents stated a clear preference for committed relationships.
+Only 8 percent of about 25 female respondents who said they were presently in casual "hookup" relationships reported being "happy" with their circumstance.

 Our brains on hookups